Best Rollover IRA Providers of 2023

 A rollover IRA works by moving the funds from an employer-sponsored retirement plan into an individual retirement account, also known as an IRA.
 To be eligible for a rollover, the owner of the retirement plan must experience a distribution event; most of the time, this means that they are no longer employed at the company that sponsored their existing retirement plan.

 A retirement plan can be rolled over into a traditional or a Roth IRA.
-The contribution limits for an IRA do not apply to rollover IRAs.
+The annual contribution and income limits for an IRA do not apply to rollover IRAs.
 You can roll over the entire value of your 401(k) or other employer-sponsored retirement plan into a rollover IRA in the same year.
 You can even contribute to a separate IRA that year up to the annual contribution limit ($6,500 in 2023).

 The rules for withdrawals and required minimum distributions (RMDs) apply to rollover IRAs the same as other IRAs.
 For all IRAs, you’ll be subject to income taxes and a penalty if you withdraw funds from the account before you turn 59 1/2.
-Once you turn 73, you must receive a certain amount of money from your rollover IRA and any other IRAs each year.
+Once you turn 73, you must withdraw a certain amount of money from your rollover IRA and any other IRAs each year.

 Who Is a Rollover IRA Best Suited For?